 Ready to implement?
 Follow these steps, refined from Busy Bean Coffee installs.

 Step 1: Assess Demand.
 Survey your team—aim for 20-30% decaf usage.
 Tools like Google Forms pinpoint preferences.
+Many of our clients find that even non-decaf drinkers appreciate the option.

 Step 2: Source Quality Beans.
 Partner with roasters like Busy Bean Coffee for fresh, office-grade decaf.
-We deliver weekly, nitrogen-flushed bags to preserve oils.
-Avoid grocery store beans; they're often 6 months old.
+We deliver

 Step 3: Prep Equipment.
 Dedicate a grinder for decaf to avoid cross-contamination.
 Calibrate to medium-fine (like sea salt).
 For SENSA Duo machines, program a decaf profile—takes 5 minutes.
+If you're using multiple machines, ensure consistent settings across all.

-Step 4: Brew Consistently.
-Ratio: 1:16 beans to water (20g per 320ml).
-Temp: 195-205°F. Time: 4 minutes pour-over or auto for machines.
+195-205°F. Time: 4 minutes pour-over or auto for machines.
 Label dispensers clearly.
+We recommend using

 Step 5: Train Staff.
 15-minute sessions on cleaning—daily rinse, weekly deep clean.
 Our white-glove techs handle this.
+Proper maintenance extends machine life and ensures consistent flavor.

 Step 6: Monitor & Adjust.
 Track usage via app; tweak blends quarterly.
+Many offices shift to more decaf in summer and less in winter.

 💡Key Takeaway